jnear/cs3020-compiler-construction/projects.md

 ## Requirements

 The goal of the final project is for you to design and implement your own compiler extension.
 Final projects will be completed in groups of 1-3.
+Your project should be similar in size and scope to a single homework assignment.
+For groups of size >1, the project should be similar in size and scope to one homework assignment for *each* group member.
 The deliverables for the project will be as follows:

 - A *project proposal* of 1 paragraph, describing:
   - Who is in your group